-Prior to the 1st of June, 2010, surrogacy arrangements were illegal in Queensland.
+Prior to the 1st of June, 2010, the surrogacy act QLD was illegal.
 Since that date the laws have changed, leaving couples who can’t conceive free to source a willing surrogate mother to carry their child full term.

 However, there is one key condition.

 The surrogate mother cannot receive payment for performing the surrogacy service.
-This is known as an altruistic surrogacy arrangement.
+This is known as the altruistic arrangements of the surrogacy act QLD.

 Where payment for services rendered is received, it would be considered a commercial surrogacy agreement, which is illegal under Queensland law.
 The definition of commercial surrogacy arrangements is where there is material and/or financial gain for the surrogate mother.